 Strasbourg is the ultimate European city.
-It has flavours of both France and Germany, and sits right on the border of the two countries in the new Grand Est region of France.
+It has flavors of both France and Germany and sits right on the border of the two countries in the new Grand Est region of France.
 Geographically strategic, it was fought over for centuries between the French and Germans and Alsace and Lorraine.

 The home of the European Parliament, this often-overlooked and surprisingly cosmopolitan destination hosts France's oldest Christmas market and features a stunning cathedral.

 And if you want more, the Black Forest and the legendary Rhine River are just at or just beyond the city's edge.

 It can be hard to guess which country you are really in when visiting the city.
 The signs are in both languages; beer and wine are both tremendously popular and there's a common cuisine with dishes like sauerkraut in German or choucroute in French.
 And the architecture is distinctly German, almost Hansel-and-Gretal like.